zxc479773533/HUST-OperatingSystem-Labs/README.md

 # HUST-OperatingSystem-Labs
 Hust OS labs for IOT in 2018 spring

+## Details

+* lab01 - Implement a single pipe and signal handler